karina4840/daily-journal-site-4840/README.md

 - A blog-like page that allows you to compose posts.
 - Posts are displayed on the main page in a short format and each will have its own page generated after `Read More` is clicked.
 - Create multiple posts by using the `Compose` button and get access to it from the home page OR by typing `/posts/<NAME OF YOUR POST>`.
-- Text in the URL will be automatically transformed by **Lodash**, ex: words such `DAY1, day1, dAy 1` will be translated into `Day 1`.
 - All new posts are stored in **MongoDB**.
 - The app styled with **EJS** layout components and **CSS**, and deployed with **Heroku**.